Edward Olivares Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Red Sox have the 17th-ranked team ERA across all league pitching staffs (4.37).
+- The Red Sox have the 17th-ranked team ERA among all league pitching staffs (4.35).

-- Red Sox pitchers combine to surrender 142 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- Crawford makes the start for the Red Sox, his 14th of the season.
+He is 5-5 with a 3.51 ERA and 81 strikeouts through 82 2/3 innings pitched.

-- His most recent time out was on Wednesday against the Seattle Mariners, when the right-hander tossed six innings, surrendering four earned runs while giving up eight hits.
+- His last time out came on Wednesday against the Seattle Mariners, when the right-hander went five scoreless innings while giving up four hits.

-- The 24-year-old has a 3.79 ERA and 7.9 strikeouts per nine innings across 18 games this season, while allowing a batting average of .249 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.